Is De Bruyne getting back to his best?

 There will be much tougher tests ahead as De Bruyne, 30, returns to peak fitness, with the champions facing Leicester, Arsenal and Chelsea among others over the next month.

+But the midfielder's performance in City's second-largest top-flight victory was hugely encouraging for his manager.

+"I am really pleased he is coming back step by step because he struggled at the beginning of the season a lot," said Guardiola.
+"He played important games not at his best level, he got a little bit of rhythm and tempo but then he got Covid.
+Hopefully now he can maintain this rhythm for longer because we need him, absolutely we need him.

-"In the minutes he played against Wolves [on Saturday] there was a little bit of a lack of rhythm and messy play but that is normal, it is not easy to come back from the bench," added Guardiola.
+"In the minutes he played against Wolves [on Saturday] there was a little bit of a lack of rhythm and messy play but that is normal, it is not easy to come back from the bench.

 "He trained really well the last two days and this type of game where it is a little bit more open - they put a lot of players in front and a lot of players wide - and in transition, Kevin is the best.